The Ihara Zeta function for infinite graphs: Actions of sofic groups on graphs

+The previous theorem can be reformulated in terms of weak convergence of measure graphs.
+It states that for any periodic graph $(G,\Gamma)$ as above there exists a sequence of finite graphs $(G_n)$ such that the associated (normalized) measure graphs $((G_n,M_n))$ weakly converge to the measure graph $\Big(G, \big(\sum_{f} 1/|\Gamma_f|\Big)^{-1} M \big)$.
+With this observation we immediately obtain the following from Theorem~\ref{theorem:convergence of zeta functions}.

 \begin{Corollary} Let $(G,\Gamma)$ be a periodic graph with vertex degree bounded by $D$.
-Assume further that the group $\Gamma$ is sofic and acts freely on the vertices.
-Then there is a weakly convergent sequence of finite graphs $(G_n) = (V_n, E_n)$ such that
+Assume further that the group $\Gamma$ is sofic and that $F$ is a fundamental domain of finite co-volume $\mathfrak{v} := \sum_{f \in F} 1/|\Gamma_f|$.
+Then, there is a weakly convergent sequence of finite graphs $(G_n)$ such that